Denise Prohaska, Admissions Advisor for any admission questions - 614-6222 Ext: 4017

 The Nursing program offers clinical experiences at hospitals, health care facilities and community agencies in Niagara, Erie and Orleans counties to provide students with important clinical experiences in all areas of health care.

 Graduates of the program are eligible to take the National Council License Examination (NCLEX-RN) for registered nurses through the State Education Department.
-The Registered Nurse program has been accredited by the National League for Nursing Accrediting Commission since 1976.
-The National League for Nursing Accrediting Commission is located at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 404-975-5000, www.acenursing.org
+The Registered Nurse program has been accredited since 1976.
+The Accreditation Commission for Education in Nursing (ACEN) is located at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 (404)-975-5000, www.acenursing.org

 Program Goals and Objectives